DarkGhostHunter/Laraguard/README.md

 These values are printed to each 2FA data record inside the application.
 Changes will only take effect for new activations.

-> It's not recommended to edit these parameters if you plan to use publicly available Authenticator apps, since some of them **may not support non-standard configuration**, like more digits, different period of seconds or other algorithms.
+> Do not edit these parameters if you plan to use publicly available Authenticator apps, since some of them **may not support non-standard configuration**, like more digits, different period of seconds or other algorithms.

 ### QR Code Configuration